mozilla/learning-networks/README.md

 ### Adding new pages via the drag & drop!

+**Note** - Drag & drop does not work in Firefox!
+Please use Chrome.

 1. Download the [Template Folder zip file](https://dl.dropboxusercontent.com/u/109902/blank-template.zip)
 2. Unzip it
 3. Edit the ``content.md`` file only